jan-revay/initPC/CommonInitScripts/WiFi_router.md

 1. Only connect to 5GHz WiFi.
 2. Forget password to 2.4 GHz WiFi on all devices if I used it before.
 3. Turn "WiFi scan throttling" back on, if I turned it off during testing.
-4. Test the connection speed on all devices.
+4. Test the connection speed on all devices in multiple rooms of the house.